 Evaluate (if necessary) the qualifications and experience of the editors who have quoted.
-Are they members of the industry body?
-What relevant qualifications or experience do they have?
-(This could be a degree or background in a particular field or editing experience with a similar industry.)
-Do they have relevant editing qualifications?
-Formal recognition by accreditation?
+Are they members of the editing industry body?
+What relevant degrees or experience do they have?
+(This could be a degree or background in a particular field or editing experience in a similar industry.)
+Do they have tertiary editing qualifications?
+Formal recognition of their skills through accreditation?

 Compare price and delivery timeframes.
 Does the turnaround time meet your requirements?
 Do delivery dates allow enough time for your internal review processes?
 Can the editor accommodate changes if the project schedule is delayed?